Budapest is among the most exquisite cities in Europe and itโ€™s a market I know well, having invested in real estate here for several years.

 Historical prices of the Budapest real estate market

-The real estate investment market in Budapest, Hungary, absolutely boomed from 2015 to 2019 before dropping in real terms and then stagnating from 2022 onwards.
-These numbers are in HUF, so in EUR or USD terms prices are down.
+The real estate investment market in Budapest, Hungary, absolutely boomed from 2015 to 2019 before dropping in real terms during Covid.
+The market is now experiencing a strong comeback.
+Be mindful that these numbers are in HUF and look a lot less spectacular in EUR and especially USD terms.

 price index real estate budapest and hungary

 Interest rates shot up substantially in 2022 and 2023 in light of the inflation crisis.
 Mortgage rates went north of 10%, up from 4% two years prior.
 Needless to say, lending was down in the local market.
-However, interest rates are now decreasing again and consequently lending is up
+However, interest rates have decreased and consequently lending is up.

-The line that matters in this graph is the one in black as it is the real rate.
+The line that matters in this graph is the one in black which shows the real rate.
 The other ones are subsidized rates.
 About subsidized mortgages:

 • They are for lower income Hungarians or families and typically do not impact the markets where foreigners invest (core Budapest)